GuidoDC97/DM/README.md

 * **Model evaluation**: with the hyperparameter gfound at the previous step, it is possibile to train the model with them and to evaluate its performances.
 The evaluation phase is used again a K-fold cross validation.
 * **Prediction**: finally, the model is retrained on the whole dataset with the specified hyperparameters foud during tuning phase and new instances can be predicted.

+The best solution chosen is SCV with polinomial kernel, which gave an accuracy of 72,4% on test set.

 ## Documentation & Code

 Complete description of assignment can be found **[here](/Assignment.pdf)**.